Openhab-Nodes/website/content/en/developer/addons_binding_walkthrough.md

     </tab-container>
 </div>

 Only one property is shown in the example, but it works the same for all the other properties.
 A property requires an ID (`Next12`) and a base type (string, number, integer, boolean, object).
 Optionally you also provide a title and description in as many languages as possible (you might read those from a file).
 The `type` and `unit` describe the property semantically.
-In this case we use the https://iot.mozilla.org/schemas/#TemperatureProperty. openHAB X supports all types of that schema.
+In this case we use the https://iot.mozilla.org/schemas/#TemperatureProperty.
+OHX supports all types of that schema.

 TODO